Home » Baking Recipes » Biscuits » Raspberry Chocolate and Hazelnut Cookies

 Keep in Touch

 Thanks for visiting Tin and Thyme.
-If you make these raspberry chocolate & hazelnut cookies, I’d love to hear about it in the comments below.
-And do please rate the recipe.
-Have you any top tips?
-Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.
+If you make these raspberry chocolate and hazelnut cookies, I’d love to hear about it in the comments below.
+Have you any top tips for making chocolate cookies?

 If you’d like more biscuit and cookie recipes, follow the link and you’ll find I have quite a lot of them.
 All delicious, of course.